 The MRC Volunteer Orientation classes are held on a monthly basis; some are held during the lunch hour and others are held in the evening.
 Classes are conducted in the EPHP conference room located on the second floor in Building "B" at the County Complex on 9th St. and Wells Ave.

 Please contact email@example.com if you would like to schedule an appointment.

 CPR and First Aid classes

 The Washoe County MRC unit offers free CPR/First Aid classes to MRC volunteers.
-In order to sign up for any of the MRC’s free classes you must be a member of the MRC who has completed the required ICS 100, IS 700 and MRC Orientation classes.
-The CPR classes are offered monthly.
+In order to sign up for any of the MRC’s free classes you must be a member of the MRC who has completed the required ICS 100, ICS 200 and ICS 700 courses, have the required vaccinations and attended an MRC Orientation session.
+The CPR classes are offered periodically.

 If you are an active MRC member, please contact David Gamble - MRC Program Coordinator - at firstname.lastname@example.org to sign up for a CPR/First Aid class.